This article will help you read and understand your pathology report for non-keratinizing squamous cell carcinoma of the tonsils and base of tongue.

 Tumours made up of cells that produce extra p16 are described as positive (or reactive) while those that do not produce extra p16 are reported as negative (non-reactive).

-Why is this important?
 This test result will be used by your other doctors to guide your treatment because p16 positive tumours respond better to radiation compared to p16 negative tumours.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called a metastasis.